Peer Mentorship

 • Be enrolled as a first-year or sophomore class level undergraduate student for the semester of participation

-• Have availability to attend all group sessions (currently Fridays from noon-1 p.m.
-Central)
+• Have availability to attend all group sessions on Wednesdays from 4-5 p.m.

 • Have a strong interest in exploring career opportunities and career education topics